Psycojoker/voltairine/DEPLOY.md

 # Deployment instructions

-Soya is a regular Django project, apart from the dependencies for pyav, nothing is a special case, so this will basically describe a traditional python/Django deployment instruction for nginx/supervisord/git/virtualenv/Django.
+voltairine is a regular Django project, apart from the dependencies for pyav, nothing is a special case, so this will basically describe a traditional python/Django deployment instruction for nginx/supervisord/git/virtualenv/Django.